-Kitchen Start-up Guide – How to Recommission Your Restaurant Kitchen
+Kitchen Recommissioning Guide – How to Re-Start Your Restaurant Kitchen

-At the start of the Coronavirus outbreak, many commercial, restaurant and hotel kitchens had to temporarily close their doors.
+At the start of the Coronavirus outbreak or any regional and national lockdowns, many commercial restaurant and hotel kitchens had to temporarily close their doors.
 Key to closing would have been the mothballing or decommissioning of your equipment, to ensure it remains safe and fit for future use (in case you missed it, we produced an in-depth guide, just click here to read).

-So we have now put together this useful guide to help you through the start-up or recommissioning procedure.
+So we put together this useful guide to help you through the start-up or recommissioning procedure.
 The last thing you will want is a broken appliance, when opening post-COVID-19 is challenging enough.

 However, if in doubt, please contact us and we will be happy to provide complimentary remote advice or have one of our engineers attend site help.